vedatechnologiesinc/vix/README.md

-  rebuild, rb           rebuild the system configuration from a flake search, s             search for packages find, fd              search for packages in the `nixpkgs' flake run, r                run a Nix application repl                  start an interactive environment for evaluating Nix expressions eval, e               evaluate a Nix expression shell, sh             run a shell in which the specified packages are available build, b              build a derivation or fetch a store path bundle, u             bundle an application so that it works outside of the Nix store copy, c               start an interactive environment for evaluating Nix expressions edit, ed              open the Nix expression of a Nix package in $EDITOR path-info, info       query information about store paths why-depends, w        show why a package has another package in its closure print-dev-env, print  print shell code of derivation daemon, dm            daemon to perform store operations on behalf of non-root clients realisation, real     manipulate a Nix realisation registry, y           manipulate the Nix registry store, o              manipulate the Nix store config, cfg           manage the Nix settings derivation, v         work with derivations hash, h               compute and convert cryptographic hashes key, k                generate and convert Nix signing keys nar, n                create or inspect nar files fmt                   reformat your code in the standard style upgrade-nix, upgrade  upgrade Nix to the latest stable version collect-garbage, g    run the garbage collector zsh-completions, zsh  generate the Zsh completion script print-doc, doc        print the documentation
+  rebuild, rb           rebuild the system configuration from a flake search, s             search for packages find, fd              search for packages in the `nixpkgs' flake run                   run a Nix application repl                  start an interactive environment for evaluating Nix expressions registry, r           manipulate the Nix registry store, o              manipulate the Nix store eval, e               evaluate a Nix expression shell, sh             run a shell in which the specified packages are available build, b              build a derivation or fetch a store path bundle, u             bundle an application so that it works outside of the Nix store copy, c               start an interactive environment for evaluating Nix expressions edit, ed              open the Nix expression of a Nix package in $EDITOR daemon, dm            daemon to perform store operations on behalf of non-root clients config, cfg           manage the Nix settings hash, h               compute and convert cryptographic hashes key, k                generate and convert Nix signing keys nar, n                create or inspect nar files fmt                   reformat your code in the standard style path-info, pi         query information about store paths derivation, v         work with derivations why-depends, wd       show why a package has another package in its closure print-dev-env, pd     print shell code of derivation realisation, rn       manipulate a Nix realisation upgrade-nix, upgrade  upgrade Nix to the latest stable version collect-garbage, gc   run the garbage collector zsh-completions, zsh  generate the Zsh completion script print-doc, doc        print the documentation